-There are two matters scheduled for a vote:
+There are three matters scheduled for a vote:

-Election of our Board of Directors seven nominees as directors to serve until the 2019 annual meeting of stockholders and until their successors are duly elected and qualified; and
+Election of our Board of Directors' six nominees as directors to serve until the 2020 annual meeting of stockholders and until their successors are duly elected and qualified;

-Ratification of the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2018;
+Ratification of the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS, Inc. for its fiscal year ending December 31, 2019; and Approval of an amendment to SCYNEXIS's Amended and Restated Certificate of Incorporation to increase the total number of authorized shares of common stock from 125,000,000 to 250,000,000.